Grow a Beautiful Basketful of

 A Laurel's Favorite!

-Growing of clusters of 4 or 5, cut open they reveal a reddish interior; this fruit reminds me of a blood orange with its spectacular contrasting colors.
+Growing of clusters of 4 or 5, cut open they reveal a blushing interior; this fruit reminds me of a blood orange with its dramatic contrasting colors.

 At certain times of day when the light is just right, you'll see the ripening fruits of Jaune Flamme glowing brilliant amber against the background of deep green foliage.
 This tomato continues to blow my mind.